Looking for ways to kick-start your UCAT practice? In this blog we outline three key ways to get started with your preparation.

 Some people need to see the beast before they try to tackle it – if you’re the type of person who needs to know what you’re up against first, you should probably head for the practice questions straight away!

-It’ll also be able to provide you with a boost of confidence when you can take a look back at you first mock test and your latest and see the improvement just before you go in for your test.
+It’ll also be able to provide you with a boost of confidence when you can take a look back at your first mock UCAT test and your latest and see the improvement just before you go in for your test.